 The One Education Reading Award is full to the brim of resources to support you develop reading for pleasure in your school.
 The Reading Award supports you to enhance your whole school reading provision to build engagement and help children to become resilient readers who love reading.

 With over 250 resources, including this Reading for Pleasure Ideas Bank, plus research-led accreditation criteria and expert support, the Reading Award is a fantastic way to prioritise reading in your setting.
 If you would like more information about the Reading Award, please contact me at email@example.com.

 We know that Reading is a huge priority for many schools at the moment.
 With that in mind, we are running our popular Early Reading and Phonics in A Reading Rich Curriculum course on the 5th March and 29th April.
 This two-day online course will explore the importance of early reading and phonics in a ‘Reading Rich’ curriculum that values the importance of reading as a crucial life skill.
 It will explore key subject knowledge and a wide range of strategies for early reading across every area of the curriculum, including a key focus on reading for pleasure.
-To book your place please visit our website.
+To book your place please visit our Training Courses page.